Field Validation Table (FVT): A Test Design Technique for Field Validation

 Conclusion

 Field Validation Table (FVT) is a test design technique, which mainly helps for validating fields present in the application.
 This technique adds value to an application or project and gives very good test coverage for field validation.
-And this technique easily helps to find defects lying in the system or application.
+This technique easily helps to find defects lying in the system or application.

 Using this field validation table, a tester can add value to their work and contribute to the delivery of quality software by identifying even a small defect in any field of an application.